Pakistani film ‘Darling’ wins award at Venice Film Festival

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-VENICE: Pakistani short film ‘Darling’ Saturday won an award at the Venice Film Festiva.l Directed by Saim Sadiq ‘Darling’ was selected as Best Short Film, international media reported.
+VENICE: Pakistani short film ‘Darling’ has won an award at the Venice Film Festival.
+Directed by Saim Sadiq ‘Darling’ was selected as the Best Short Film, international media reported.

-Sadiq’s another short film ‘Nice Talking To You’ had won the Best Director Award at Columbia University Film Festival last year.

-Not only that, the role of Alina in ‘Darling’ is played by Alina Khan, a real transgender actor from Lahore for whom the film marks as her acting debut.
+The role of Alina in ‘Darling’ is played by Alina Khan, a real transgirl actor from Lahore who makes her acting debut in the film.
+Last year another short film by Sadiq: ‘Nice Talking To You’ had won the Best Director Award at the Columbia University Film Festival.

-VENICE: Pakistani short film ‘Darling’ Saturday won an award at the Venice Film Festiva.l Directed by Saim Sadiq ‘Darling’ was selected as Best Short Film, international media reported.
+VENICE: Pakistani short film ‘Darling’ has won an award at the Venice Film Festival.
+Directed by Saim Sadiq ‘Darling’ was selected as the Best Short Film, international media reported.

-Sadiq’s another short film ‘Nice Talking To You’ had won the Best Director Award at Columbia University Film Festival last year.

-Not only that, the role of Alina in ‘Darling’ is played by Alina Khan, a real transgender actor from Lahore for whom the film marks as her acting debut.
+The role of Alina in ‘Darling’ is played by Alina Khan, a real transgirl actor from Lahore who makes her acting debut in the film.
+Last year another short film by Sadiq: ‘Nice Talking To You’ had won the Best Director Award at the Columbia University Film Festival.